Undergraduate Academic Resources

 Click here to request help from the Dean’s Office: Request help with class absences, form submissions, and personal crisis management

 Office of Disability Services: Assists students with documented disabilities obtain the accommodations and services they require.
-List of services include disability services, LGBTQIA Resources, Diversity Issues, and other
+List of services include a variety of services for a multitude of populations.

 STAR Services: Emergency assistance for basic needs like food, clothing, shelter